 Benjy CookTech Director

 Shada worked until recently as the Arabic spokesperson for the Association for Civil Rights in Israel.
 Previously, she served as a parliamentary adviser and spokesperson for Knesset Members Haneen Zoabi and Azmi Bishara.
-She studies international relations and political science at the Hebrew University and is, chiefly, mother to a son and daughter.
+She studies international relations and political science at the Hebrew University.

 Yoav EinharCreative Director